sparkfun/OpenLog_Artemis_GNSS_Logger/README.md

 * Logging and sleep durations.
 Want to log RAWX data for 10 minutes once per day?
 You can absolutely do that!
 * Power management.
 You can choose to put the GNSS module to sleep or disconnect its power completely between logging sessions.

 New features are constantly being added so we’ve released an easy to use firmware upgrade tool.
-No need to install Arduino or a bunch of libraries, simply open the [Artemis Firmware Upload GUI](https://github.com/sparkfun/Artemis-Firmware-Upload-GUI), load the latest OLA firmware, and add features to OpenLog Artemis as the come out!
+No need to install Arduino or a bunch of libraries, simply open the [Artemis Firmware Upload GUI](https://github.com/sparkfun/Artemis-Firmware-Upload-GUI), load the latest OLA firmware, and add features to OpenLog Artemis as they come out!

 Repository Contents
 -------------------